 The Clements Prize for Composers

-We are inviting young composers to submit a work for string trio to the 2021 Clements Prize.
-We will select up to 8 composers, whose pieces will be performed by members of the Piatti Quartet at the final round on 16 May 2021.
+We are inviting young composers to submit a work for string trio to the 2021 Clements Prize, with a **top prize of £3,000**.
+We will select up to 8 composers, whose pieces will be performed by members of the Piatti Quartet at the final round on 17 October 2021.

 To book tickets to attend the final round, please visit this page.